loichyan/nerdfix/README.md

 ### Fuzzy autocompletion/search

-The prompt also provides fuzzy matched suggestions when typing the icon name:
+The prompt also provides fuzzy matching suggestions when you type the icon name:

 ```text
 > Input an icon: documentmultiple